davew-msft/2019AzureMigrateYourApps/Lab2-ContainerizingApplications/README.md

 3. Press Create
 4. Fill out parameters as follows
    1. App Name: (prefix)inventory
-   2. Resource Group: <your resource grup>
+   2. Resource Group: (your resource group)
    3. OS: Linux
    4. Service Plan: Pick the same plan you created for the service app.
 You only need to create one plan that the web apps share.
    5. Configure Container: